Dead Homeland [2023-ong]

 what weighs more?

-Between family stories and national issues, I make a very queer catwalk to visit the past and understand the binary violence
+Between symbols and national metaphors I make a queer catwalk to visit the past and understand the binary violence that operates from the archetypes of the Miss and the Military in Venezuelan society.